hristokoev/portfolio/src/projects/this.md

 ### Technologies used

-* NextJS (React)
+* Next.js (React)
 * Tailwind CSS
 * Vercel for deployment

 ### Introduction

-This is my first NextJS project.
-It was a bit overdue to have my own website and I've used this opportunity to learn NextJS.
+This is my first Next.js project.
+It was a bit overdue to have my own website and I've used this opportunity to learn Next.js.

-I have to say, for now, NextJS is pretty awesome.
+I have to say, for now, Next.js is pretty awesome.
 As it's a React framework, it was very easy to switch and I'm impressed how fast it loads.

 ### Repository